by Jayne Cravens

 Organization's Practices Reflect Its Own Mission?

-Being successful in today's business and media climate means
+Being successful in today's business and media climate means an

 - Solicitation Overload!!

-If your online publication or portal solicits stories, photos
+If your online publication or portal solicits stories, photos or

-from outside your organization as presenters, consider
+outside your organization as presenters, consider people's

-people's shrinking availability, their own on-the-job
+shrinking availability, their own on-the-job priorities, and the

-priorities, and the increasing number of competitive offers
+increasing number of competitive offers they receive before you

-they receive before you "invite their contributions" - also
+"invite their contributions" - also known as "please provide us

-known as "please provide us with free content!"
-Consider what
+with free content!"
+Consider what incentives you can offer to

-incentives you can offer to make it worth a person's time to
+make it worth a person's time to contribute to your online

-contribute to your online publication, portal or workshop.
+publication, portal or workshop.
 Here are some ideas.

 - Online culture and online